NuGet/docs.microsoft.com-nuget/docs/guides/Create-UWP-Packages.md

 ### Adding .targets

 Next, C++ and JavaScript projects that might consume your NuGet package need a .targets file to identify the necessary assembly and winmd files.
 (C# and Visual Basic projects do this automatically.)
-Create this file by copying the text below into `ImageEnhancer.targets` and save it in the same folder as the `.nuspec` file:
+Create this file by copying the text below into `ImageEnhancer.targets` and save it in the same folder as the `.nuspec` file. _Note_: This `.targets` file needs to be the same name as the package ID (e.g. the `<Id>` element in the `.nupspec` file):

 ```xml
 <?xml version="1.0" encoding="utf-8"?>